EnzoSinghavara/freeCodeCamp-projects/README.md

 # freeCodeCamp-projects

 Here they are my freeCodeCamp projects, I post them here if necessary but the most important thing is to keep track of them.
-So I will post them in this repository according to my autonomous learning.
+So I will post them in this repository according to my learning.

 Here is my list of completed projects by section :